whatevercauseeverythingistaken/equalize-objects-height/README.md

 ```

 ## Examples
-Let's create some test section like this.
+Let's go back to the first image in this repo.
 See what's the problem here?

 ![before](/images/equalize1.jpg "Blocks before equalization")